Last stand: Syria's rebel Idlib prepares for a losing battle

 In its last chapter, just as it has throughout the long, bloody war, the Syrian rebellion's fate lies in foreign hands.
 This time, the splintered and diverse rebels have only Turkey.

 "The whole world gave up on us, but Turkey will not," said Capt.
-Najib al-Mustafa, spokesman for the Turkish-backed umbrella group known as the National Front for Liberation.
+Naji al-Mustafa, spokesman for the Turkish-backed umbrella group known as the National Front for Liberation.

-Idlib, with its 3 million residents and more than 60,000 fighters, is Turkey's cross to bear.
+Idlib, with its 3 million residents and more than 60,000 fighters, is Turkey's burden to bear.

 Ankara has appealed to Russia and Iran, its uneasy negotiating partners, for a diplomatic resolution to the ticking bomb.
 At the same time, it has sent reinforcements of its troops ringing Idlib, a move designed to ward off a ground assault, at least for now.